hashworks/AoC/2019/intcode/README.md

 # intcode computer

 Provides a compiler for `intcode` programs.
-Used in day 2.
+Used in day 2, 5 and 7.